VikramMAA/Vikrams-personal-website-0.2/exampleSite/content/blogs/10-strategies-for-SEO.md

  - Best practices
  - Strategy implementation
 image: /images/10SEO.jpg
 description: "This blog post outlines ten proven strategies to boost your website's SEO.
-These 10 tips should help you answer the question "How to get organic trafiic to my website""
+These 10 tips should help you answer the question.
+How to get organic trafiic to my website?"
 toc:
 ---
 This blog post outlines ten proven strategies to boost your website's SEO.
-These 10 tips should help you answer the question "How to get organic trafiic to my website"
+These 10 tips should help you answer the question.
+How to get organic trafiic to my website?
 <!--more-->